metrorailings/OwlBlog/content/posts/2021-playoffs-divisional-round-insights.md

 Let this game serve as further proof that even a dominant receiver can only do so much against a tough defense.
 I'm thinking my mistake this season was not sticking with my fibonacci style of grading when it comes to evaluating offensive weaponry.
 A team with limited weapons can be so easily shut down, even with an elite quarterback at the helm.

 Randall Cobb isn't contributing much returning from injury.
 Never count on a player returning from devastating injury in the postseason.
 A player needs at least a few games to fully turn up.

+One thing I'm beginning to reassess is the value of a quarterback's mobility.
+Don't get me wrong, some quarterbacks build their game on top of their ability to run.
+But that's exactly it - quarterbacks running with the ball by design is very different from quarterbacks scrambling with the ball.
+And in that sense, a quarterback able to run with the ball shouldn't be considered an additional dimension on offense.

+Rodgers is clearly irritated in the fourth quarter.
+Some of his throws to Davonte Adams are being forced or off-target.
+So uncharacteristic of Rodgers, but when a team lacks toughness, mistakes like this can happen.